Pressure (Billy Joel song): Single and album edits

 The single version removes the third verse (starting with "Don't ask for help, you're all alone") and the second bridge.
 This version of the song was included in the original 1985 release of the Greatest Hits – Volume I & Volume II compilation album, but the full album version was restored for the remastered edition, as well as The Complete Hits Collection: 1973–1997.
 Radio stations vary in whether they play the shortened or the full version of the song.
 Playing the song on an episode of VH1 Storytellers in 1997, Joel (for humorous effect) modulated the opening piano motif to a major key, and commented that it sounded like a polka when played that way.

 Reception

 Cash Box said that "the bass, drums and keyboards at times poke and pound like an annoying headache (appropriately, considering the theme) while sliding into briefly melodic calm at others."
 Billboard said that it shows Joel "learned lessons from new music acts while keeping his melodic instincts intact" and specifically commented on the drumming and vocal performance.

 Music video

 The music video of the song features the full version, instead of the shortened one.
 A common motif in the video is the use of water, whether splashed on Joel's shoes, rushing out from school desks, or flooding his apartment.
 The video was directed by Russell Mulcahy and made its premiere on MTV on September 9, 1982.
 Several scenes in the video make references to movies such as A Clockwork Orange, Poltergeist and, in the framing sequence, The Parallax View.

+In popular culture

+The song was featured in American satirical superhero television series "The Boys".